SRS light explained — causes and fixes

 Still, it doesn’t mean that something is off with the airbags themselves.
 You can even replace faulty airbags and remove the light, just like on totaled vehicles with deployed airbags.
 So, to cut the worries and prevent putting yourself at risk while driving, it’s time to deal with this issue.

 Reasons behind the SRS light glowing up

 As mentioned, there are several reasons why the SRS light might show up on your dashboard.
 The most obvious one is a failed airbag which should be addressed as soon as possible just in case.
-Still, besides a malfunctioning airbag, these are the reasons that might cause the light to glow up:
+Still, besides a malfunctioning airbag, these are the reasons that may answer the question of why is your airbag light on:

 - Bad passenger seat sensor

 - Faulty airbag sensors

 Of course, all the electrical features in your car can malfunction and that leads to fault dashboard warnings.
 However, if you disengage the negative battery terminal and connect it again, and the light is still present, you are facing a real problem.

 It’s possible to use the ECU scanner tool to look for trouble codes and try to determine the exact reason behind the SRS light activation.